tkonopka/shrt/README.md

 ## Introduction

 Some commands or sequences of commands occur so often that one can wish for shorthand notation.
-This package is a collection of such shorthand functions that streamline such common sequences, in some cases trading some expressivity in function names for typing convenience.
+This package is a collection of such shorthand functions.

 For example, writing tab-separated tables with headers requires calling `write.table()` with options `quote=F, col.names=T, row.names=F, sep='\t'`.
 This package